totekuh/darkshell/README.md

 docker-compose -f ./devops/docker-compose.yml up --detach
 ```

-Once the server starts, you should see the onion hostname printed on the logs.
+Once the server starts, you should see the onion hostname printed in the logs.

 Note: you can use the following command for reading the logs: